python/devguide/stdlibchanges.rst

 module must promise to help maintain the module in the stdlib for two years.
-This not only helps out other core developers by alleviating workload from bug reports that arrive from the first Python release containing the module, but also help make sure that the overall design of the module continues to be uniform.
+This not only helps out other core developers by alleviating workload from bug reports that arrive from the first Python release containing the module, but also helps to make sure that the overall design of the module continues to be uniform.